Scripture & the Rosary:

 making connections—two blessed births

 A parallel to the birth of Jesus is the story of the birth of Samuel.
 The Old Testament parallels to the first two Joyful Mysteries pertained to events leading up to Samuel’s birth.
 Clicking on the pictures of the New and Old Testament stained glass windows will enlarge the art.
 The same art also illustrates Lesson 9 in Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels.
 You can learn more about Hannah’s experiences and significant events in the prophet Samuel’s early life in Lesson 1 The LORD Announces He Is About to Do a New Thing in the Turning to God’s Word Catholic Bible study Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume I: A Kingdom Divided.
-The Turning to God’s Word study The United Kingdom: Saul, David & Solomon Foreshadow Christ the King provide more information about the adult Samuel’s role as a prophet.
+The Turning to God’s Word study The United Kingdom: Saul, David & Solomon Foreshadow Christ the King provides more information about the adult Samuel’s role as a prophet.

 let’s look at the new in the light of the old